microsoft/fluentui/packages/web-components/src/drawer/README.md

 - `aria-modal`

   - The `aria-modal` attribute should be set to indicate whether the drawer is modal or non-modal.
 When the drawer is modal, `aria-modal="true"`, and when it is non-modal, `aria-modal="false"`.

-- `aria-hidden`

-  - The `aria-hidden` attribute should be set to indicate whether the drawer is hidden or visible.
-When the drawer is hidden, `aria-hidden="true"`, and when visible, `aria-hidden="false"`.

 - `aria-label`